awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 # Updating a cluster<a name="update-cluster"></a>

-You can update an existing cluster to a new Kubernetes version or enable envelope encryption for your cluster\.
+You can update an existing Amazon EKS cluster to a new Kubernetes version or enable envelope encryption for your cluster\.

 ## Updating an Amazon EKS cluster Kubernetes version<a name="update-kubernetes-version"></a>

-When a new Kubernetes version is available in Amazon EKS, you can update your cluster to the latest version\.
+When a new Kubernetes version is available in Amazon EKS, you can update your Amazon EKS cluster to the latest version\.

 **Important**
 We recommend that before updating to a new Kubernetes version that you review the information in [Amazon EKS Kubernetes versions](kubernetes-versions.md) and in the update steps in this topic\.